Phenylephrine is a potent alpha agonist.

 This molecule is essentially the same as adrenaline, with the exception of the isopropyl amine substituent.
 This confers beta-selectivity, but does not aim the molecule specifically at beta-1 or beta-2 receptors.
 With this abnormal-looking ethylamine tail, MAO wont touch it, but with COMT alone the halflife is still very brief, only a few minutes.

 Salbutamol is a potent beta-2 agonist.
-Like isoprenaline, it has a large amine substituent to confer beta-selectivity; it also has a butyl substituent at position 3 of the aromatic ring which selects for beta-2 receptors.
+Like isoprenaline, it has a large amine substituent to confer beta-selectivity; it also has a butyl substituent (actually, a ter-butyl) on the amine group which selects for beta-2 receptors.

-The ethylamine tail is even bigger, and there is no normal hydroxyl groups on the amine ring, so neither MAO nor COMT want to metabolise it, and its halflife is about 90 minutes.
+The ethylamine tail is even bigger, so neither MAO nor COMT want to metabolise it, and its halflife is about 90 minutes.

 Dobutamine is a potent and moderately-selective beta-1 agonist.
 Its significant beta selectivity is assured by its huge, monstrously elongated amine substituent group.
 It is usually present as a racemic mixture; the (+) isomer is a more potent beta-agonist.
 There is a beta-2 effect as well as a beta-1 effect.
 MAO cant handle such a weird-looking ethylamine group, but with such a normal-looking catechol ring COMT makes short work of dobutamine, and its half-life is 2 minutes.